 About — Uma & Alejandro

 Born in Peru, Alejandro Saravia went from Peruvian culinary school at 16, to cooking in some of the world’s top restaurants, including The Fat Duck in London under Heston Blumenthal.
-In 2007, a year after he arrived in Sydney, Saravia founded A Taste of Peru where he shared his knowledge of Peruvian food through degustations, cooking classes and gourmet tours.
+In 2007, a year after he arrived in Sydney, Alejandro founded A Taste of Peru where he shared his knowledge of Peruvian food through degustations, cooking classes and gourmet tours.

-The colour palette is uniquely Australian and represents the Peruvian cuisine – burgundy, dusty blue and terracotta.
-These walls feature artworks that bring texture and interest to the space, and with windows overlooking Pan Pacfic’s pool, UMA evokes a sense of opulence that’s both timeless and sophisticated.
+Pan Pacific Perth commissioned Perth design studio State of Kin to design Uma’s interior.
+Drawing upon the iconic work of Australian painter John Olsen, Uma’s colour palette is uniquely Australian and represents the Peruvian cuisine – burgundy, dusty blue and terracotta.
+These walls feature artworks that bring texture and interest to the space, and with windows overlooking Pan Pacific’s pool, UMA evokes a sense of opulence that is both elegant and contemporary.